GaboRM9/Scripter/README.md

 # Scripter Documentation

-Scripter is an LLM trained on JS logics from QuestionPro to support users when creating JS scripts for their surveys easier.
+Scripter is an LLM trained on JS logics from QuestionPro to support users when creating JS logic scripts for a survey.

 Scripter is built using Express.js and integrates various libraries from LangChain for processing natural language queries.
 It is designed to take input text from a user, process it through a retrieval and generation pipeline, and return a concise, contextually relevant answer.